splinterhq/libsplinter/README.md

 - **Hybrid (Fast Mop)**: Zeroes the incoming byte length plus a **64-byte aligned** tail to satisfy SIMD/Vectorized loads.
 - **Full (Boil)**: Zeroes the entire pre-allocated value region, ensuring absolute isolation for verifiable research.
+If only hotels could do this to their rooms between guests `:D`

 #### 4. The Signal Arena